chapel-lang/chapel/doc/rst/usingchapel/QUICKSTART.rst

 * The Quickstart configuration described above sets ``CHPL_LLVM=none`` for simplicity and to save time.
-This causes the Chapel compiler to use its C back-end, which is not the preferred option.
-As of Chapel 1.25, LLVM is the default back-end, which needs to be available for full functionality.
-There are a few ways to use LLVM:
+This causes the Chapel compiler to use its C back-end, which is not the preferred option; as of Chapel 1.25, LLVM is the default back-end, which needs to be available for full functionality.
+There are a few options for using LLVM:

   - ensure that you have a version of LLVM 11 installed on your system and set ``CHPL_LLVM=system`` (or leave it unset and Chapel should